 Tree of Trivia

 Get guests’ brains in gear with a tree of trivia.
-Create a Christmas tree cutout, using a large sheet of green paper, or use a petite artificial tree as a 3-D trivia tree.
+Create a mini Christmas tree cutout, using a large sheet of green paper, or use a petite artificial tree as a 3-D trivia tree.
 Create colorful circles out of card stock, numbering each and writing a trivia question on it.
 Place these circles on your tree.
 When guests arrive, give them each a numbered sheet and direct them to the tree.
 Ask them to look over the ornaments and answer as many of the trivia questions as possible before returning the numbered sheet to you.
 As your party draws to a near, review the papers and reward a prize to the individual who got the most answers correct.